daidensacha/mp3-garden-journal/README.md

 	}
 ```
 ***Garden Events***
 The pivot of the whole application concept hinges on relationships to categories and plants.
-I used the plant ObjectId as the sudo foreign key to link events with the related plant.
-The ObjectId is unique to the plant, and immutable, which enables me to maintain the link without complications that would occur if I use a field that can be edited.
-Spme fields are required, and other optional, similar reasons for the same in the plants collection.
+I used the plant ObjectId as the pseudo foreign key to link events with the related plant.
+The ObjectId is unique to the plant and immutable, enabling me to maintain the link without complications if I use a field that users can edit.
+Some fields are required, and other optional, similar reasons for the same in the plant's collection.
 I stored dates in ISODate format.
-I also stored the date in month string format, and included them in the indexing of the database so users can enter month names to filter events by month.
+I also saved the date in month string format and included them in the indexing of the database so users can enter month names to filter events by month.
 ```javascript
 	garden_events 	{
 			_id: 			<ObjectId>